pixeltree/MyFirstBlogFrontEnd/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-To learn more about the technologies used in this site template, see the following resources:
+To learn more about the technologies used in this site, see the following resources:

 - [Tailwind CSS](https://tailwindcss.com/docs) - the official Tailwind CSS documentation
 - [Next.js](https://nextjs.org/docs) - the official Next.js documentation